kuzudb/kuzudb.github.io/docs/blog/factorization.md

 Credit goes to the great theoreticians who pioneered these techniques whom I will cite in these posts.
 Their work should be highly appreciated.

-## Traditional Query Processing Using Flat Tuples
+## A Quick Background: Traditional Query Processing Using Flat Tuples
-Let me start with a very short background on the basics of query processors before I explain factorization.
+Here is a short background on the basics of query processors before I explain factorization.
 If you know about query plans and how to interpret them, you can skip to [here](#factorization-in-a-nutshell) after reading